-Litti is a Bihari bread in the form of a dough ball , stuffed with spicy sattu which is roasted gram flour.
-The Litti is roasted over coal and is a close cousin to Rajasthani Baati .
+Litti is a Bihari bread in the form of a dough ball, that is stuffed with spicy roasted gram flour.
+The Litti is roasted over coal and is a close cousin to Rajasthani Baati.

-I have baked the Litti as I could not roast it over a coal , the results are not same but very close .
-Normally the Litti’s are tossed in ghee after roasting but , I just drizzled some ghee over one Litti as we wanted to avoid those extra calories .
+I have baked the Litti as I could not roast it over coal, the results are not the same but very close.
+Normally the Litti’s are tossed in ghee after roasting but, I just drizzled some ghee over one Litti as we wanted to avoid those extra calories.

-I served the Litti with Aloo ka Chokha and Tamatar ka Chokha .
-Aaloo ka Chokha is a very quick mash provided you have boiled potatoes .
-I still remember the live demo of the Bihari street vendor who made this mash with Litti in 15 – 20 minutes .
-Turmeric is optional in this mash but mustard oil is a total must .
-Tamatar ka Chokha is a Bihari version of salsa .
-This was one delicious meal which was appreciated by my family and I was a happy that I chose to make Litti for the theme Flatbreads and More.
+I served the Litti with Aloo ka Chokha and Tamatar ka Chokha.
+Aaloo ka Chokha is a very quick mash provided you have boiled potatoes.
+I still remember the live demo of the Bihari street vendor who made this mash with Litti in 15 – 20 minutes.
+Turmeric is optional in this mash but mustard oil is a total must.
+Tamatar ka Chokha is a Bihari version of salsa.
+This was one delicious meal that was appreciated by my family and I was happy that I chose to make Litti for the theme Flatbreads and More.

 1 cup wheat flour